 “I wanted to be a good representative of the Music Department and show students that St. Mary’s is really inclusive and a great place to learn and grow as a student and a leader,” Palmer said.

 Activities involve students in campus life

-For first-year student Victoria Olguin, searching for a university that would allow her to be involved in various activities was one of the factors in deciding where to go to school.
+For first-year student Victoria Olguin, of Cedar Creek, searching for a university that would allow her to be involved in various activities was one of the factors in deciding where to go to school.

 In her first year on campus, Olguin became an editor of The Rattler student newspaper, began performing with the St. Mary’s Orchestra and Mariachi group and joined the Honors Program.